 In deployments where inbound and outbound call support is required, we recommend that you generate and use a single SAN certificate that encompasses all of the Conferencing Nodes in the public DMZ.

 In the certificate:

-- the Subject name (commonName attribute) should be set to the hostname referenced by the sipfederationtls.tcp SRV record - Subject Alternative Name (altNames attribute) entries must be included for every individual node in the public DMZ (including the hostname referenced in the Subject name).
+• The Subject name (commonName attribute) should be set to the hostname referenced by the sipfederationtls.tcp SRV record (the pool name of the Conferencing Nodes).